flysirin/todo_tasks_restful_api/README.md

 **create_db.py** - Create database

 ## How to use:
-Change login, password, host, port, database name, if you need in   **.env**
+Change login, password, host, port and database credential, if you need in   **.env**

 Install requirements
 ```